jharleydev/jharleydev/README.md

 ### Welcome, Feel Free to reach outor follow me

-- 🔭 I’m currently working on publishing a series of articles on development with python azure app development.
 - 💬 Ask me about Distributed Systems, ETL/Streaming, & Cloud Application Development.
 - 🤔 I’m looking for help with testing automation.
 - 👋🏿 Post Questions to the Community !